Find Grad Schools

 77 Yearly Graduations

 Frontier Nursing University is the 2nd most popular school in the nation for students seeking a master's degree in psychiatric/mental health nursing.
 Roughly 2,400 attend the school each year.
 During the most recent year for which we have data, 77 people received their master's degree in psychiatric/mental health nursing from Frontier Nursing University.
-About 84% of this group were women, and 24% were students from an underrepresented racial-ethnic group.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 #3